i-aki-y/dend-capstone/README.md

 ## ER Diagram

-This is a ER diagram of raw dataset and result data.
+This is a ER diagram of a raw dataset and result data.
-In TMDB, the data is provided by json format with many fields.
+In TMDB, the data is provided by JSON format with many fields.
 The diagram depicts only a few items for simplicity.

 ### Input data